ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/migration_cpaneltocpanel.md

 ![cPanel Select scanned sites for migration](files/cpanel_transfertoolscannedplesk.PNG)

-When the migration completes you will see the following page showing that both that transfer of the data and the restore of the account to your server is complete.
+When the migration completes you will see the following page showing that both the transfer of data and restore of the account to your server is complete.

 ![cPanel Transfer Success](files/cpanel_transfertoolplesksuccess.PNG)

-After the migration, you can go to the "List Accounts" page in WHM and you will be able to see the account you have just transferred
+After the migration, you can go to the "List Accounts" page in WHM and you will be able to see the account you have just transferred.

 ![cPanel List accounts to see the transferred site](files/cpanel_transfertoollistaccounts.PNG)